mamallama/currency/README.md

 ##Intro
 This is a currency converter.
 Have cash in hand, but want to exchange it for a different currency?
 Input your amount and currency code (or symbol, ex: "$10") and the currency you want to change that to.
-The currency converter will use exchange rates to give you a accurate results.
+The currency converter will use exchange rates to give you accurate results.

 ##How it's done:
 We have two classes,